Skip to content

 Obsidian Vault

-• Global nodes: System state, logs, chat history
+• Global nodes: System state, logs, chat history, agent state backups

 • Templates: Agent spawn templates